gcardi/Anafestica/QUICK_TOUR.md

 <img src="https://i.ibb.co/t4hqQFz/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-8.png" alt="Demo app screenshot">

-The application is simple.
-Get the persistence of the form and of the custom attributes "by hand" is not so simple: requires to write a fair amount of code.
+The application is conceptually simple.
+Alas, obtaining the persistence of the form and the custom attributes, "by hand", is not so simple: it requires writing a fair amount of code.
 On the other hand, using the Anafestica library greatly simplify the process: in short, it only takes a few lines of code to save a form in the Windows registry, as it's possible to see below:

 <img src="https://i.ibb.co/4RMBg1Y/1.png" alt="Sample header file">